adinasarapu/adinasarapu.github.io/_portfolio/2020-01-26-blog-kafka.md

 ^CProcessed a total of 2 messages
 ```

-**3b.
-Kafka Producer and Consumer** - kafka from java web application
+**4. Kafka Producer and Consumer** - how to produce and consume messages using java web application?

 Another way of reading data from a Kafka topic is by simply using a *Java Spring Boot*.

-The following demonstrates how to receive messages from Kafka Topic.
-First in this blog I create a Spring Kafka Consumer, which is able to listen the messages sent to a Kafka Topic.
-Then I create a Spring Kafka Producer, which is able to send messages to a Kafka Topic.
+The following demonstrates how to receive messages from Kafka topic.
+First in this blog I create a Spring Kafka Consumer, which is able to listen the messages sent to a Kafka topic using the above commandline.
+Then I create a Spring Kafka Producer, which is able to send messages to a Kafka topic.

 <b>Figure 3</b>.
 Kafka Producer and Consumer in Java (Source [blog.clairvoyantsoft.com](https://blog.clairvoyantsoft.com/benchmarking-kafka-e7b7c289257d)).